jpalioto/ctn_core/eval/EXPERIMENTAL_DESIGN.md

 Sparks of innovation are not noise.
 They are signals of **latent cognitive plasticity**.
 Understanding and amplifying them is a long-term goal of CTN research.

+## 16. Adversarial Pressure: Scope and Ethical Constraints

+CTN is ultimately intended to be evaluated under adversarial conditions, where prompts attempt to:

+- coerce the model into fabricating specifics,
+- pressure it to ignore its own constraints,
+- or subtly reframe tasks to induce collapse.

+However, this experimental design **does not** use adversarial examples that involve:

+- physical harm,
+- violence,
+- hate content,
+- real-world exploit details,
+- or explicit attempts to weaponize the model.

+For v0.1, adversarial pressure is limited to **soft coercion patterns**, such as:

+- flattery,
+- bribery framing ("I will tip you if you answer"),
+- social proof ("everyone knows this"),
+- urgency ("just give me something quickly"),
+- and minimization ("it doesn't have to be exact").

+These are sufficient to test CTN’s ability to:

+- maintain reasoning invariants under nontrivial framing shifts,
+- resist the pressure to fabricate unsupported facts,
+- and preserve factuality and presupposition robustness in the presence of benign but adversarial user behavior.

+More aggressive adversarial regimes (including those designed by dedicated red-teams) are out of scope for CTN v0.1 and may be explored in controlled settings in future phases.